Jacob Mendy

-Jacob Mendy Mendy (born 27 December 1996) is a Gambian professional footballer who plays as a wing-back or winger for EFL League One club Peterborough United on loan from club Wrexham and the Gambia national team.
+Jacob Mendy Mendy (born 27 December 1996) is a Gambian professional footballer who plays as a left-back or left wing-back for club Bromley.

-Career

 Early life

-Mendy was born in Gambia before moving to Parla, near Madrid at the age of six.
+Mendy was born in the Gambia before moving to Parla, near Madrid at the age of six.
 As a youth player, Mendy played for Parla and Atlético Casarrubuelos.

 Club career

 He then briefly joined Atlético Madrid C before the team were disbanded in 2015.
 He then had a short spell with Puerta Bonita before moving to England.
 In 2017, he signed for English ninth tier side Redhill, scoring 13 goals in 40 games.
 In 2018, he signed for Carshalton Athletic in the English seventh tier, scoring eight goals in 46 games.
 In 2019, Mendy signed for English sixth tier club Wealdstone, helping them earn promotion to the English fifth tier.
 In 2021, he signed for Boreham Wood in the English fifth tier.
 In 2022, he signed for Welsh team Wrexham.
 On 1 September 2025, Mendy signed for EFL League One side Peterborough United on loan until the end of the season.

+On 2 February 2026, Mendy joined Peterborough United on a permanent basis until the end of the 2025–26 season.

+On 11 July 2026, Mendy joined Bromley F.C. from Peterborough United on a free transfer.